 5. Make and Revise Goals

 We all work differently.
 For one, I wouldn’t say I like seeing goals on a whiteboard to achieve every month.
 What I do like is knowing that I have about 1-2 monthly goals and an overall quarterly and yearly goal to achieve.
 There is no one size fits all approach; follow a basic skeleton of goal setting, completing, and revising.
 No goal is too big or too small, so give it some thought by writing down your short- and long-term goals.
-If you need help putting your plans to practice, connect with me for 1:1 coaching.

 6. Take Mindful Breaks